NESCent/dplace/README.md

 - Git
 - Python (2.7 preferred)
 - python-psycopg2 (for connecting to Postgres)
-- Postgres with PostGIS (Versions 9.2 and 9.3 are used in development)
+- Postgres with PostGIS
+- the Postgres `unaccent` extension.

 D-PLACE has been developed on Mac OS X 10.9 as well as Ubuntu Server 12.04.
-Efforts to run on Windows have not been successful, but it should be possible.

-For information on installing PostGIS, see the [GeoDjango documentation](https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/)

 ### Cloning the repository